 The following recommendations present the opportunities for Outdoor Action to fully achieve its mission and to support the University’s goals for orientation and student leadership development over the next five to ten years.

-As part of the University’s initiative to offer an orientation program for all incoming students the Frosh Trip Program could be expanded to accommodate significantly more freshmen.
+As part of the University’s initiative to offer an orientation program for all incoming students the Frosh Trip Program could be expanded to accommodate significantly more first-year students.
 This would involve developing new program activities and locations to accommodate the most diverse participant population and will require training and supervising additional leaders.

 Well-trained student leaders are the core of the program so OA must provide the best professional training and ongoing supervision for student leaders.